Is an ARM Mortgage Right for Me

 Advantages of an ARM

 There are really only 3 major advantage of an ARM.
 The initial rate of the mortgage is going to be lower than a conventional one.
 This equates to a cheaper payment for the homeowner.
 But if you are familiar with the term Caveat Emptor, then you know that there is more than meets the eye.

 The other advantage is for those that know they won’t be in the home very long.
-If you expect a major life change like a new job or move coming, then an ARM will allow you to take advantage of this lower interest rate introductory phase.
+If you expect a major life change like a new job or move to come, then an ARM will allow you to take advantage of this lower interest rate introductory phase.